 Academic Bridging Program

-The Millie Rotman Shime Academic Bridging Program offers an opportunity for those who do not meet the academic requirements for admission to the University of Toronto to qualify for an Honours Bachelor of Arts or Honours Bachelor of Science degree program in the Faculty of Arts & Science.
+The Millie Rotman Shime Academic Bridging Program offers an opportunity for those who do not meet the academic requirements for admission to the University of Toronto to qualify for Honours Bachelor of Arts or Honours Bachelor of Science degree programs in the Faculty of Arts & Science.

 What is it?

-The Academic Bridging Program bridges the gap between your prior education and the requirements of first-year university courses.
+The Academic Bridging Program bridges the gap between your prior education and the skills necessary for first-year university courses.
 When you successfully complete the Academic Bridging Program, you gain admission to the Faculty of Arts & Science at the University of Toronto with credit(s) toward your degree.
 If you have been away from high school and/or college studies for at least two years, you may be eligible for admission to our program!

 What are the benefits of the program?

-- Access to Honours Bachelor of Arts or Honours Bachelor of Science degree admission.
+- Admission to pursue Honours Bachelor of Arts or Honours Bachelor of Science degree programs.

-- Academic preparation that covers university-level reading, writing, research and final assignments.
+- Academic preparation that covers university-level reading, writing, research, examination and critical thinking skills.

-- Financial aid that typically covers the cost of all educational expenses for the program.
+- Financial aid that may cover the cost of all educational expenses for the program.

 - A wide range of academic learning supports, including academic advising, learning strategists and study skills seminars.